 The impact of cognitive rehabilitation on the recovery of self-esteem

 One of the areas in which neurorehabilitation has the greatest impact is the patient’s self-esteem.
-People who have sufferí brain damage or have a condition that affects their cognitive functions, such as memory or planning ability, often experience a loss of control over their daily life.
-Finding tasks that were once simple challenging—like remembering important details, having difficulty planning tasks or performing daily activities—commonly leads to a significant drop in self-esteem and, therefore, affects their mental health.
+People who have suffered brain damage or have a condition that affects their cognitive functions, such as memory or planning ability, often experience a loss of control over their daily life.
+When tasks that were once simple become challenging—such as remembering important details, having difficulty planning tasks or carrying out everyday activities—it is common for self-esteem to decrease significantly and for their mental health to be affected.

 In these cases, cognitive rehabilitation focuses on improving these cognitive functions, providing people with the necessary tools to recover the skills they had lost.

-This feeling of recovery and progress not only grants them greater independence, but also:
+This sense of recovery and progress not only grants them greater independence but also:

-- creates a úvorable attitude toward the recovery process,
+- generates a favorable attitude toward the recovery process,

 - reinforces their positive self-perception,